Unipotent Invariant Matrices: Rank of a unipotent fixed bilinear form

 \begin{proof} We argue by induction on $d(\lambda)$.
-In order to make the induction work, we must prove a more complicated statement.
-Use the horizontal lines in the $\lambda$-decomposition to form the matrix $M''$ obtained by taking, in each row block corresponding to the part $i$, only the first $d_i(\lambda)$ rows of $M'$.
-The statement we prove is:
+In order to make the induction work, we prove a slightly more complicated statement.
+We use the horizontal lines in the $\lambda$-decomposition to form another matrix $M''$ by taking, in each row block of $M'$ corresponding to the part $i$, only the last $d_i(\lambda)$ rows.
+For example, for $M$ as in Example \ref{ex:rank},